Interactive gaming is taking off in Hong Kong and not just among kids

 TGG develops platforms primarily for the casino gaming market, as well as games for the casual, “free to play” market, a growth sector that itself generates, through advertising, much like social media, annual revenue of between US$35 billion and US$50 billion.

 GLI-11 certification acknowledges that TGG’s Linux-powered Open Gaming Platform meets the industry’s highest global standards for security and stability.
 This means TGG joins a select group of players in a casino gaming industry estimated to be almost US$400 billion in size.
-Raymond Chan, co-founder and CEO, believes this to be a first for any Hong Kong technology company.
-“We are one of the few GLI-accredited company in Asia, and one of not more than 20 in the world,” said Mr Chan.
+CEO believes this to be a first for any Hong Kong technology company.
+“We are one of the few GLI-accredited company in Asia, and one of not more than 20 in the world,” he said.

 He described the concept as a fresh approach to fostering innovation for the electronic gaming industry by offering game developers and operators significant freedom and flexibility to design gaming products that meet global regulation requirements, and the possibility to extend beyond gaming by its social platform integration.